janet-lang/pkgs/CONTRIBUTING.md

   * `:url`, further information about the package.
 It could be a link to the project's repository, home page with `README.md`, or any other website.
   * `:repo`, from which users could clone its source code.
-  * `:dependencies`, an optional field, but must be present if it depends on other packages.
+  * `:dependencies`, if this package depends on other packages.
+     Ideally, all of the dependencies will already exist in the pkgs list.
 * Add package license, preferably in a `LICENSE` file in the root of the project.